 - the player’s home territory where they can renew HP and level up

 - the store where they can make in-app purchases

 - how to access the map and their storeroom, and so on

 Even after the initial stage, you can keep users in the know with an automated series of tips:

 - ways to create personalized playlists, and so on.

 This will give your users a running tutorial on all your app’s great features, as well as keep you at the top of their mind for increased overall retention.

-To learn more about how to use push notifications to improve app users’ onboarding UX and retention, get in touch with one of our experts.
+To learn more about how to improve mobile app users’ onboarding UX, and best practices for using push notifications to boost engagement and retention, get in touch with one of our experts.